 We collect, catalogue and preserve as best we can, in the present limited conditions, items which tell the story of the history of Richmond Park.
 These include some:

-The Hearsum Collection is already the most extensive archive anywhere of items relating to the history of Richmond Park, the largest of London’s Royal Parks, and we continue to acquire further heritage material at the rate of about 20 items per month.
+The Hearsum Collection is already the most extensive archive anywhere of items relating to the history of Richmond Park, the largest of London’s Royal Parks, and we continue to acquire further heritage material.

 A new heritage centre

 To provide proper storage, display and interpretation we are also: